yaojiajun/TPPSC/README.md

-#  Task Planning in Spatial Crowdsourcing with Transformer based Reinforcement Learning
+#  Task Planning in Preference-aware Spatial Crowdsourcing with Transformer based Reinforcement Learning
-Graph Transformer based model for learning to solve the Two-sided Online Task Planning in Spatial Crowdsourcing (TOTP) with max-sum objective.
+A Transformer-based reinforcement learning framework for learning to solve task planning (TOTP) in spatial crowdsourcing with bilateral preferences.
 Training with REINFORCE with greedy rollout baseline.

 ##  Dependencies
 Python>=3.8